 All of these benefits are particularly relevant to a digital asset management platform.
 DAMs are sophisticated systems which support workflow management and collaborative working across multiple facets of a business.
 When they’re easy to use, they unlock astonishing possibilities.
 When it’s easy for users to self-serve, searching for exactly the assets they need, bottlenecks are eliminated – and asset owners are freed up to focus on higher value work.
 When individual users understand how to share, access and iterate assets, teams can slash the friction and confusion involved in working together.

 Ideally, teams create and consume assets, and the technical challenges of sharing, iterating, approving and archiving them are all just solved in the background.

 When a DAM offers an intuitive user experience, businesses can lean on it to realise greater returns.
 When it’s easy for users and other stakeholders to search and download assets, why not open the feature up to customers?

 Imagen helps brands create branded portals for self-service licensing and clip distribution.
 For customers like LADbible, ATP Media and IMG Replay, Imagen’s intuitive interfaces are the key to realising and maximising the business’ primary revenue streams.
 Imagen consistently achieves the highest ratings for user experience and professional services.
 Our Custom Interface feature lets customers tailor their user experience to match user needs and brand expectations.

 But our powerful features go beyond a tunable, polished UI.
 We work with customers to ensure that their existing structures, workflows and expectations are reflected in our platform, tailoring each deployment to ensure it satisfies user needs.
 Asset management can seem daunting – by focusing on good user experience, we provide intuitive solutions that people actually want to use.

 Your DAM should be a driver of business growth.
-Join our October webinar to discover how to improve user broaden engagement, your content reach, and maximise your ROI.
+Watch our webinar to discover how to improve user broaden engagement, your content reach, and maximise your ROI.